This course can also be presented face to face in-house or via live in-house webinar.

 This course is suitable for professionals working in both the finance and other industries where negotiation skills are essential.

-- Get to grips with the “interests” and the “options” within the negotiation
+- Consider the “options” within the negotiation process

-- Learn about making proposals and giving & receiving concessions
+- Understand the importance of both giving & receiving concessions

 Negotiation Skills Course Content:

 - The Process of Negotiation

 - Setting realistic and achievable objectives in negotiation

 - The minimum communication skills needed for effective negotiation